jfrog/terraform-provider-artifactory/docs/resources/artifactory_virtual_conan_repository.md

 * `artifactory_requests_can_retrieve_remote_artifacts` - (Optional)
 * `key_pair` - (Optional) - Key pair to use for... well, I'm not sure.
 Maybe ssh auth to remote repo?
 * `default_deployment_repo` - (Optional)
-* `virtual_retrieval_cache_period_seconds` - (Optional) - This value refers to the number of seconds to cache metadata files before checking for newer versions on aggregated repositories.
+* `retrieval_cache_period_seconds` - (Optional) - This value refers to the number of seconds to cache metadata files before checking for newer versions on aggregated repositories.
 A value of 0 indicates no caching.
 Default: 7200 seconds.

 ## Import